bradgwest/paap/write/paper.md

 for each cluster in the three and eight cluster solutions.
 Entropy proxies the complexity of the grayscale image by calculating entropy of the pixel intensity.
-The darker images of the second cluster in the $k=3$ solution have much higher entropy, on average, than their counterparts.
-For the eight cluster solution, only cluster four, which includes lighter images than the other clusters, has an entropy distribution markedly different from the other clusters.
+The darker images of the second cluster in the $k=3$ solution have much higher entropy, on average, than their counterparts, indicating that, on average, these images present more localized spatial variability.
+For the eight cluster solution, only cluster four, which includes lighter images than the other clusters, has an entropy distribution markedly different from the other clusters, likely driven by the large number of pale or light images in this cluster.

 \begin{figure}
 \centering